Top 7 Common Passport Application Mistakes

 Our experts walk you through the process to ensure that a smooth, efficient, and successful application.

-We'll look over your application to ensure there are no mistakes before submitting it.
+We'll look over your application and will be filling out this passport application correctly to ensure there are no mistakes before submitting it.

 If there are mistakes, we will notify you and work with you to get them corrected and resubmitted as quickly as possible.